peterhontaru/Exploratory-Data-Analysis-Youtube-Trending-Videos/Exploratory-Data-Analysis.md

 ![](Exploratory-Data-Analysis_files/figure-gfm/Views%20Spready%20By%20Country-1.png)<!-- -->

 ### 3.3.3.
-What does the profile look like for the majority of the videos that never reached the 1m Views mark?
+What does the profile look like for the majority of the videos that never reached the 1m views mark?

 ``` r
 #let's adapt the dataset to only include the videos that never reached 1m views